Innovation and collaborative, synchronized program management for new programs

-Following a functional comparison, the team recommended QMS software from Siemens PLM Software.
+Following a functional comparison, the team recommended QMS software from Siemens Digital Industries Software.

 In addition to its functionality, the reason the company selected QMS software was because it was deemed low risk; it was a fully-developed, widely-used solution that only required modification; and it was sustainable and provided a secure investment.